Belleville Bulls: Coaches

 Lou Crawford was groomed by Mavety to replace him behind the Bulls' bench.
-Lou Crawford is the brother of NHL Coach Marc Crawford, who was also the coach of the St. John's Maple Leafs (now the Toronto Marlies) in the AHL, which played in St. John's, Newfoundland and Labrador.
+Lou Crawford is the brother of former NHL head coach Marc Crawford, who was also the head coach of the St. John's Maple Leafs (now the Toronto Marlies) in the American Hockey League, which played in St. John's, Newfoundland and Labrador.
 Their father, Floyd Crawford, was team captain of the 1959 World Champion Belleville McFarlands.

-Former coaches Lou Crawford and Shawn MacKenzie both had brief NHL careers.
+Former head coaches Lou Crawford and Shawn MacKenzie both had brief NHL careers.
 George Burnett briefly coached with the Edmonton Oilers.
 James Boyd is the only former Bulls player to later coach the Belleville team.